Wijnhaven: where you can get to know the world

 Interaction between university and city

 Wijnhaven is the new base for Governance and Global Affairs, but the University's other six faculties will also be developing activities here.
 All the faculties gave a brief pecha-kucha presentation during the opening, highlighting the interaction between the University and the city.
-Mattijs Numans, for example, talked about the new general practitioner programme offered in The Hague by LUMC, Sjoerd Louwaars presented information on the Changemakers Lab of the Centre for Innovation, and Arno Knobbe gave details of the Master's in ICT in Business that will move to The Hague later this year.
+Mattijs Numans, for example, talked about the new general practitioner programme offered in The Hague by LUMC, Sjoerd Louwaars presented information on the Changemakers Lab of the Centre for Innovation, and Arno Knobbe gave details of the Master in ICT in Business that will move to The Hague later this year.

-Sarita Koendjbiharie explained how students of International Studies devise solutions for projects run by such diverse oprganisations and companies as the World Food Programme, Samsung and the Ministry of Foreign Affairs.
+Sarita Koendjbiharie explained how students of International Studies devise solutions for projects run by such diverse organisations and companies as the World Food Programme, Samsung and the Ministry of Foreign Affairs.
 Next, Roos van Oosten (Archaeology), Eric de Brabandere (Law) en Daniel Thomas (Social Sciences) took the floor.

 That LeidenUniversity can contribute to resolving scietal problems was clear from the Mayor's Challenge.
 Jozias van Aartsen, Mayor of The Hague, put a current government issue to teams of political scientists and lawyers.
-His question was: should and can a monitoring agency be set up for the Rotterdam-The Hague, and can such an agency be elected on the basis of a constituency electoral system?
+His question was: should and can a monitoring agency be set up for the Rotterdam-The Hague area, and can such an agency be elected on the basis of a constituency electoral system?